-E.2.13 Does the company disclose the terms of reference/ governance structure/charter of the Nominating Committee?
-OECD PRINCIPLE VI (E) (2) When committees of the board are established, their mandate, composition and working procedures should be well defined and disclosed by the board.
-Y The Petrogen Nomination Committee Charter is posted in the website.
+E.2.13 Does the company disclose the terms OECD PRINCIPLE VI (E) of reference/ governance (2) When committees of the board are established, their mandate, N N The Petrogen Nomination structure/charter of the Nominating composition and working procedures should be well defined and disclosed Y Committee Charter is posted in Committee? by the board. the website.
 E.2.14 Did the Nominating Committee meet at least twice during the year?
-While the use of committees may improve the work of the board they may also raise questions about the collective responsibility of the board and of individual board members.
-In order to evaluate the merits of board N E.2.15 Is the attendance of members at Nominating Committee meetings disclosed? committees it is therefore important that the market receives a full and clear picture of their purpose, duties and composition.
-Such information is N Remuneration Committee/ Compensation Committee E.2.16 Does the company have a Remuneration Committee?
-OECD PRINCIPLE VI (D) (4) Aligning key executive and board remuneration with the longer term interests of the company and its shareholders.
-It is considered good practice in an increasing number of countries that remuneration policy and employment contracts for board members and key executives be handled by a special committee of the board comprising Υ The charter of the Compensation Committee and the 2016 General Information Sheet reporting the Chairperson and members of the committee are posted in the website.
-E.2.17 Does the Remuneration Committee comprise of a majority of independent directors/commissioners? either wholly or a majority of independent directors.
-There are also calls for a Remuneration Committee that excludes executives that serve on each others' Remuneration Committees, which could lead to conflicts of interest.
-N E.2.18 Is the chairman of the Remuneration Committee an independent director/commissioner?
-Y The 2016 General Information Sheet reporting that independent director Mrs. Carmen Pedrosa is the Chairperson of the Compensation Committee is posted in the website.
-E.2.19 Does the company disclose the terms of reference/ governance structure/ charter of the Remuneration Committee?
-OECD PRINCIPLE VI (E) (2) When committees of the board are established, their mandate, composition and working procedures should be well defined and disclosed by the board. Υ The Petrogen Compensation Committee Charter is posted in the website.
+While the use of committees may improve the work of the board they may N also raise questions about the collective responsibility of the board and of Ν individual board members.
+In order to evaluate the merits of board E.2.15 Is the attendance of members at committees it is therefore important that the market receives a full and Nominating Committee meetings clear picture of their purpose, duties and composition.
+Such information is Ν disclosed? particularly important in an increasing number of jurisdictions where Remuneration Committee/ Compensation Committee E.2.16 Does the company have a OECD PRINCIPLE VI (D) The charter of the Remuneration Committee?
+(4) Aligning key executive and board remuneration with the longer term Compensation Committee and interests of the company and its shareholders. the 2017 General Information Y Sheet reporting the It is considered good practice in an increasing number of countries that Chairperson and members of remuneration policy and employment contracts for board members and the committee are posted in key executives be handled by a special committee of the board comprising the website.
+E.2.17 Does the Remuneration Committee either wholly or a majority of independent directors.
+There are also calls comprise of a majority of for a Remuneration Committee that excludes executives that serve on independent each others' Remuneration Committees, which could lead to conflicts of directors/commissioners? interest. Ν E.2.18 Is the chairman of the Remuneration Committee an independent The 2017 General Information Sheet reporting that independent director/commissioner? director Mrs. Carmen Pedrosa is Y the Chairperson of the Compensation Committee is posted in the website.
+E.2.19 Does the company disclose the terms OECD PRINCIPLE VI (E) 1 of reference/ governance structure/ (2) When committees of the board are established, their mandate, Y The Petrogen Compensation charter of the Remuneration composition and working procedures should be well defined and disclosed T Committee Charter is posted in Committee? by the board. the website.